MSc in Biodiversity and Environmental Management: Career, Skills, Scope, Options, Outlook

 Knowledge and Skills Required

-A Master of Science in Biodiversity and Environmental Management program is designed to provide students with a deep understanding of the science behind biodiversity and environmental conservation, as well as the skills and knowledge needed to develop and implement policies and programs related to these areas.
+A Master of Science in Biodiversity and Environmental Management program is designed to provide students with a deep understanding of the science behind biodiversity and environmental conservation and the skills and knowledge needed to develop and implement policies and programs related to these areas.
 As such, students in the program may need to possess or develop a range of knowledge and skills, including:

 • A strong foundation in the natural sciences, including biology, ecology, and environmental science.